AlabamaASRL/asset_asrl/doc/tutorials/NewInterface.rst

 However, since we don't track the physical units of functions, this is not possible for all other constraints and objectives added to phase.
 By default for all non-dynamics constraints and objectives, we compute a set of output scales that normalizes each row of the functions Jacobian at the initial guess for the problem.
 Alternatively, the user can override these scales manually.
-All of this is controlled an optional "AutoScale" argument that has been, added to all phase and ocp .add### methods.
+All of this is controlled an optional :code:`AutoScale`` argument that has been, added to all :code:`phase`` and :code:`OptimalControlProblem` :code:`.add###`` methods.
 As an example, lets take a look at a portion of the definition of the Delta-III problem again below.

 .. code:: python